‘The Conners’ Fans React To Dan’s Surprising Decision About His Lady Friend Louise

 It was previously announced that Sagal will appear in more than half of the episodes this season on the ABC sitcom.
 That means there could still be room for her character to make a return to the show.

 As for future seasons, producers of the ABC spinoff are currently deep in talks for a Season 3 renewal, according to Deadline.
-While the hit sitcom is a shoo-in to return, the big question is will Sagal be bumped up to a fulltime cast member, remain a recurring guest star, or will viewers soon be saying goodbye to Louise for good?
+While the hit sitcom is a shoo-in to return, big questions remain: will Sagal be bumped up to a full-time cast member or remain a recurring guest star, or will viewers soon be saying goodbye to Louise for good?

 The Conners airs Tuesdays at 8 p.m. on ABC.